motdiem/instead/README.md

 - **Import confirmation**: Make sure to click "OK" on the confirmation dialog
 - **Clipboard access**: Some browsers block `execCommand('copy')` - just copy manually from textarea

+### Timer Not Working

+**Problem**: Timer doesn't count down or completion sound doesn't play

+**Solution**:
+- **Timer stuck**: Click RESET and try starting again
+- **No sound**: Check browser audio permissions; some browsers require user interaction before playing audio
+- **Sound plays but is silent**: Check device volume and browser audio settings
+- **Timer continues after leaving**: This is expected - timer is cleared when changing screens or going back

+### Custom Time Categories Not Appearing

+**Problem**: Added time category doesn't show on main screen

+**Solution**:
+- Verify the time was added in edit mode (check if it appears in the edit list)
+- Ensure you clicked outside edit mode or clicked DONE
+- Check localStorage isn't full (rare, but possible)
+- Try refreshing the page - categories should persist

 ## Security Considerations

 - **No backend**: All data stays on device